 Shade cloth also serves as a windbreak (wind works in tandem with sunlight to dry out transplants).
 As an added bonus, shade cloth provides some protection from insects, birds, or rabbits that are damaging your plants.

-Shade cloth comes in different densities (ranging from about 20% to about 90%), so that you have a choice regarding how much sunlight you wish to exclude.
-The lower the density number, the more light you're allowing in.
-Since the fabric is permeable, it won't stop the rain from reaching your plants.
+Shade cloth is available in different densities, ranging from about 20 percent blockage to about 90 percent to let you control how much sunlight to allow to reach your plants.
+The lower the density number, the more sunlight is allowed in.
+Because the fabric is permeable, it won't prevent rainfall from reaching your plants.

-Depending on the severity of the heat you're dealing with (and on the density of the shade cloth), you may decide either to leave the shade cloth on for a considerable period of time or alternate between covering and not covering.
-If you have a newly-transplanted shrub, for example, that already has wilted leaves, you'll probably just want to leave the fabric on to provide shelter for a while, until the shrub recovers.
+Depending on the severity of the heat you're dealing with (and on the density of the shade cloth), you might decide to leave the shade cloth in place for a considerable period of time or alternate between covering and not covering.
+For example, if you have a newly transplanted shrub with wilted leaves, you'll probably just want to leave the fabric in place to provide protection until the shrub recovers.